mohammadbashiri/mohammadbashiri.github.io-old/about.md

 -->

 <p>
-	For a more detailed description of my skills please check out my <a href="https://mohammadbashiri.github.io/assets/Bashiri-Resume.png" target="_blank">resume</a>.I am always happy to converse over new ideas, possibilities and project opportunities and potentially collaborations for common project, no matter where you reside in the world.
+	For a more detailed description of my academic background and projects please check out my <a href="https://mohammadbashiri.github.io/assets/Bashiri-Resume.png" target="_blank">resume</a>.I am always happy to converse over new ideas, possibilities and project opportunities and potentially collaborations for common project, no matter where you reside in the world.
 Please do no hesistate to contact me using any of the communication channels available in the <a href="https://mohammadbashiri.github.io/">homepage</a>.
 </p>